Laguiole knives: How do you recognize a counterfeit?

 Original Laguiole pocket knives do not have a lock.
 They are equipped with a slip joint-spring, making sure there is resistance when closing the knife.
 At the same time, there is no stop pin that prevents the blade from contacting the spring when in the handle.
 It is therefore important to always be careful when closing a Laguiole pocket knife to prevent the cut from damaging.

 You can clearly see the manual labour when looking at a genuine Laguiole knife.
 The personal touch of the maker is always visible.
 Where with most modern and tactical folding knives backlash-free and centred blades are the standard, Laguiole knives don’t have this as much.
 The most important is the manual labour and tradition.
 A Laguiole knife does not have to be very sharp: a Laguiole is generally sharp enough to neatly cut a steak and a piece of cheese, but is not sharp enough to shave with.

 Smallest chapel in the world?

 A Laguiole knife originally has a number of (Silver) pins in the side of the handle that represent a Christian cross.
 The story goes that when the shepherds were far away from home in the mountains, they could pray to their own cross.
-That is why a Laguiole knife is also called “the smallest chapel in the world”.
+The name of the village 'Laguiole' comes from La Gleisola which means 'small church' in Occitan (local dialect).